MTK358/lua-code-generator/README.markdown

 * `{'goto', label}` (statement)

-Jump to the label named by te `label` string.
+Jump to the label named by the `label` string.
 If this is used the resulting code will not be Lua 5.1 compatible.

 * `{'label', label}` (statement)